 In 2012 a new winery was built at a historic ranching property in the Oakville appellation – just off of Highway 29.
 The old barns here are more then 100 years old and provide a nice visual contrast to the modern winery.
 This property also features some interesting history as it relates to the 16th president of the United States.
 Several of President Abraham Lincoln’s descendants lived in the old house (adjacent to the winery) over the years – most recent as 2013.
 The old house was transported from Calistoga in the north to its current location many years ago.
 Not a bad vineyard neighborhood, nearby neighbors including Screaming Eagle, Tench Vineyard, Silver Oak and Piazza del Dotto.

 Gamble Family has hosted a charity auction for the past several years, “WineaPAWlooza” supporting the Jameson Animal Rescue Ranch.
 This event features some of Napa’s most premium wines and usually raises between 1 to 2 million each event – in only a few years WineaPAWlooza has become one of the larger wine auctions in the country.

-Their total production each year is around 4,000 cases per year, most sold direct through their mailing list.
+Total production each year is around 8,000 cases per year, most sold direct through their mailing list.
 For more information, to become a member or to join their mailing list, please visit: www.gamblefamilyvineyards.com

 Gamble House, Pasadena